 |*Cleaning Fee||¥0 If moving out within 3 months, there’s a fee of ¥20,000 + tax||¥25,000 *Deducted from deposit*||¥30,000 ~ ¥70,000|

-|Guarantor||Not Required||Not Required||Required.|
+|Guarantor||Not Required||Not Required||Required|

 |Property Notes||A two-story share-house with 11 private rooms.
 Rooms are fully furnished with a single bed, air conditioner/heater, desk, chair, light, fridge and TV.
 Cleaning staff come in to clean common areas, showers and toilets once a week.
 Located in a quiet residential area, 40 minutes away from Tokyo Station.||A four-story building with 12 private rooms.
 Rooms are fully furnished with a single bed, air conditioner/heater, desk, chair, bookshelf and wardrobe.
 Other facilities include gardening space, terrace and rooftop.
 Located in a residential area, 30 minutes away from Tokyo Station.
-Minimum 3 month lease.||Unfurnished 1K apartment with a small balcony, located 45 minutes away from Tokyo Station.
+Minimum 3-month lease.||Unfurnished 1K apartment with a small balcony, located 45 minutes away from Tokyo Station.
 The closest station is only 6 min away.
 The apartment includes separate bathroom and toilet, air conditioner/heater, reheatable bathtubs and wooden flooring.
 There’s also a free bicycle parking area.
 New Building (6 years).
 Minimum 1 year lease.|

-On average in 2019, a small 1 room apartment in Tokyo can cost from 60,000 to 140,000 yen, whereas share house prices can range from 30,000 to 90,000 yen per month for a room.
+On average, in 2022, a small 1 room apartment in Tokyo can cost from 60,000 to 140,000 yen, whereas share house prices can range from 30,000 to 90,000 yen per month for a room.

 Easy to Make Friends

-These places have a great sense of community and can make residents really feel like they belong there.
+These places have a great sense of community and can make residents feel like they belong there.

 Find Your Perfect Language Partner

-What Are The Disadvantages Of Share Houses?
+What Are the Disadvantages of Share Houses?

-You Can’t Choose Your Neighbours
+You Can’t Choose Your Roommates

-Not Suitable For Everyone
+Share House is Not Suitable for Everyone

 Minimum 1 Month Lease

-How to Choose The Right Share House For You
+How to Choose the Right Share House for You